Cognitive Behavioral Therapy (CBT) for Teens in Redondo Beach

 CBT provides techniques to handle stress effectively.

 It boosts confidence by changing negative self-perceptions.
+CBT can also boost self-esteem through positive feedback and helping teens challenge negative self-perceptions.

 CBT helps modify disruptive behaviors and improve decision-making.